mlr7/learning_to_rank_in_python/README.md

 Burges, Christopher JC.
 "From ranknet to lambdarank to lambdamart: An overview."
 Learning 11.23-581 (2010): 81.

-The table above just gives the average performance of the algorithms.
+The bar plot above only indicates the average performance of the algorithms.
 More insight is gained by examining the distribution of scores characterized by quantiles of the empirical distributions of scores, and visualizing the shape of these distributions.